TonkomoLLC/MPPICInterDyMFoam/README.md

 Note that AMI patches must be on the same processor when running in parallel.
 This can be accomplished with topoSet and decomposePar.

+# Acknowledgements

+Thank you to @skyopener for submitting fixes to issue #1.